 The Umbwe route is not a technical route, but it is a very direct, very steep, very tough, and in parts very exposed route.

 The Umbwe route joins the Machame route near the Barranco Camp on the second night.
-On the other routes Barranco Camp is reached on the third or fourth night.
-Goes to show how much steeper Umbwe is…
+On the other routes Barranco Camp is reached on the third or fourth night, which illustrates how much steeper Umbwe is.

-- Parts of the trail on the first day are so steep; they can only be negotiated because the tree roots provide something like steps.
-The tree roots also serve as handle bars to haul you up where needed.
+Parts of the Umbwe route on the first day are so steep that they can only be considered because the tree roots provide something like steps.
+The tree roots also serve as holds to haul yourself up where needed.
 The second day on the route is also steep and unremittingly uphill.
 The exposed ridge is not for people uncomfortable at heights.
 There is one pitch called Jiwe Kamba (“Rope Rock”) for a reason…

 Umbwe is the most difficult and demanding of all Kilimanjaro climb routes.
 Don’t even think about it unless you have experience climbing mountains.
 Having said that, it is a spectacular route!